REST API Tutorial

-JSON (JavaScript Object Notation) is most widely used data format for data interchange on the web.
-This data interchange can happen between two computers applications at different geographical locations or running within same hardware machine.
+JSON (JavaScript Object Notation) is the most widely used data format for data interchange on the web.
+This data interchange can happen between two computer applications at different geographical locations or running within the same machine.

-The good thing is that JSON is a human and machine readable format.
-So while applications/libraries can parse the JSON data – humans can also look at data and derive meaning from it.
+The good thing is that JSON is a human-readable as well as a machine-readable format.
+So while applications/libraries can parse the JSON documents – humans can also look at the data and derive the meaning from it.

-A JSON document may contains text, curly braces, square brackets, colons, commas, double quotes, and maybe a few other characters.
+A JSON document may contain text, curly braces, square brackets, colons, commas, double quotes, and maybe a few other characters.

 //JSON Object